-Nathan Delay joined the Department of Agricultural Economics as an Assistant Professor in 2018.
+Nathan Delay is an assistant professor in the Department of Agricultural and Resource Economics at Colorado State University.
 Nathan earned a bachelor’s degree in Business Administration from Rocky Mountain College in 2009.
 While pursuing a career in online advertising, he earned a master’s degree in Economics from the University of Colorado Denver.
 Nathan graduated with a Ph.D. in Economics from Washington State University in May of 2018.
-His research experience encompasses the impact of crop insurance subsidies on enrollment in the Conservation Reserve Program; the role of insurance agents in farmers’ crop insurance choices; the potential for improved cattle productivity in Western Kenya; and barriers to agritourism in Washington State.
+With interests in production agriculture, agricultural policy and applied econometrics, Nathan spent 2018-2022 as an assistant professor in the Department of Agricultural Economics at Purdue University.

 Nathan grew up in Denver, Colorado, but has lived all over the West.
 In his free time, Nathan enjoys hiking, fly fishing, and spending time with his wife Faith, and their son (Walter) and daughter (Amelia).